BlackBip/Ti-Basic-BTC-Miner/README.md

 # Ti-Basic Bitcoin Miner
 A bitcoin miner for Texas Instruments calculators (Ti-83 Premium CE/TI-84 Plus CE) fully written in Ti-Basic.
-It should work on other TI calculators, but I can't check that since I don't have any other.
+It should also work on other TI calculators, but I can't check that since I don't have any other.
 It was written on a Ti-83 Premium CE (french model of the TI-84 Plus CE), OS version 5.2.0.
 It can't actually generate any bitcoins since it's well too slow to mine of the actual blockchain - it uses old blocks that you can find on https://blockchain.info/.

 ## Hashrate
 TBD

 ## How to use
 Download Ti-Connect to transfer the files to your calculator.
 Enter your block version/prev_block/merkle_root/time/bits/nonce in Str5/Str6/Str7/Str8/Str9/Str0 in BTCINIT.
 Start BTCMINE and wait for arround 4 hours.
 Your block hash will be displayed and it will tell you if your nonce is or isn't correct.

 ## How does it works